geocomPP/sdvwR/chapter.md

 ### The size of spatial datasets in R

-Any data that has been read into R's *workspace*, which constitutes all objects that can be accessed by name and can be listed using the `ls()` function, can be saved in R's own data storage file type, `.RData`.
+Any datasets that have been read into R's *workspace*, which constitutes all objects that can be accessed by name and can be listed using the `ls()` function, can be saved in R's own data storage file type, `.RData`.
 Spatial datasets can get quite large and this can cause problems on computers by consuming all available memory (RAM) or hard disk space.
-It is wise to understand roughly how large spatial objects are, providing insight into how long certain functions will take to run.
+It is therefore wise to understand roughly how large spatial objects are, providing insight into how long certain functions will take to run.

 In the absence of prior knowledge, which of the two objects loaded in the previous section would one expect to be larger?
 One could